Our School App Stay connected on the go...

 Our Life Skills and PE programme continues at Key Stage 4.
 In addition, all students continue to have one PRE lesson over a two week period, and students are given the opportunity to opt in to sitting the Short Course PRE GCSE examination.

-Chesham Grammar School has an academic Sixth Form.
-Students study either three or four subjects at A level.
-Many students also take the Extended Project Qualification.
-All students follow a programme of non-examination Sixth Form Studies including PE, the lecture programme, study skills, volunteering, work experience and much more.
-Our Sixth Form lecture programme includes careers advice and ensures that students are well-prepared for their next stage of life.
-There are also numerous opportunities for the development of leadership skills throughout the Sixth Form.
+Students choose to study either three or four subjects at A level.
+Some of our students who study three A levels also take the Extended Project Qualification.
+All students follow a programme of non-examination Sixth Form Studies including Life Skills, PE, the lecture programme, study skills, volunteering, work experience and much more.

 If you would like further information on any of the subjects listed, please contact email@example.com and the appropriate Subject Leader or the Curriculum Deputy will answer your queries.